 NSERC will notify applicants of its decision within one month of receiving all the required application documentation.

-Before you, as an applicant, submit your application to NSERC, you must read and agree to the following terms and conditions listed on the Terms and Conditions of Applying Form.
+Before you, as an applicant, can submit your application to NSERC, you must read and agree to the terms and conditions listed on the Terms and Conditions of Applying Form.
 It is your responsibility to retain a copy of the agreed terms and conditions for your records.